 Stories of the Great Chemists

 In the 1950s comic books took Mexico’s youth by storm.
-But alongside familiar superhuman avengers were other kinds of heroes: real-life chemists, whose scientific achievements were regarded with equal awe and wonder.
+But alongside familiar superhuman avengers were other kinds of heroes: real-life chemists.

 About 50 years ago in the small town of Ataco, Colombia, 10-year-old Manuel Patarroyo discovered Louis Pasteur—in a comic book.
 His father gave him the small booklet describing the life and work of Pasteur that included the story of the scientist’s creation of a vaccine against rabies, a terrifying disease.
 That comic shaped Patarroyo’s future.
 While other children dreamed of becoming policemen, firefighters, or pilots, he yearned to become a scientist.
 “I did not want to do anything different than what Pasteur did,” he recalled decades later in an interview.
 Even after gaining worldwide attention for developing a malaria vaccine in 1987, Patarroyo still remembered the influence of the colorful little story of a chemist in a comic book.